 - Very small & overly complex artwork may not cut properly.
 Letters must have a minimum height of 1/2".
 Cutout shapes should be a minimum 1/16"

-- Application tape (transfer tape) which aids in aligning artwork when pressing into place is optional
+- Application tape (transfer tape) aids in aligning artwork when pressing into place for single color vinyl only is optional

 - Cutting vectors and artwork should be on separate layers with a 3/4" uncuttable margin on both sides